kimrojas/Computational-Material-Science/QE/Bandstructure-processing/Bandstructure_calculation.md

 ### Plotting

 14. Use the sample code **bands.ipynb** (see plotting folder).
-Edit the code to appropriately suite your need.
+Edit the code to appropriately suit your need.

 ***NOTE:***
 Make sure to change the values needed, like the Fermi Energy, based on your own calculation.